Students are expected to bring their completed Test Accommodation Record forms to

 Tests which need to be set up on DRS computers for formatting in alternative formats

-should be sent 24 hours (business day) prior to test time and may be sent in an electronic
+should be sent 24 hours (1 business day) prior to test time and must be sent in an

-format.
-Tests in paper copy need to be at DRS 48 hours (business days) prior to test
+electronic format.
+Tests in paper copy need to be at DRS 48 hours (2 business days)

 DRS will return completed tests to faculty members at their department office.
 We